jbomanson/tmux-kak-copy-mode/README.md

 ## Caveats

-The `tmux-kak-copy-mode in_new_pane` call works by creating a new temporary tmux pane, opening Kakoune in it, and temporarily swapping that new pane with whatever pane used to be active.
+The `tmux-kak-copy-mode` binary works by creating a new temporary tmux pane, opening Kakoune in it, and temporarily swapping that new pane with the current pane.
-Ideally, the old pane would be hidden for the duration of the process, but this is not done in the current implementation.
+Ideally, the original pane would be hidden for the duration of the process, but this is not done in the current implementation.